Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we would use

-    SELECT matchid, playername, goal*60
+    SELECT matchid, playername, goal/60.0
     FROM players;

-When we run the query, the expression `weight / 1000` is evaluated for each row and appended to that row, in a new column.
-If we used the `INTEGER` data type for the weight field then integer division would have been done, to obtain the correct results in that case divide by `1000.0`.
-Expressions can use any fields, any arithmetic operators (`+`, `-`, `*`, and `/`) and a variety of built-in functions.
+When we run the query, the expression `goal/60.0` is evaluated for each row and appended to that row, in a new column.
+Since we used the `INTEGER` data type for the goal field, integer division was done to obtain the correct results, in which case, we divided by `60.0`.
+If 'INTEGER' data type was not used, we would evaluate 'goal/60'.
+Expressions can use any fields, any arithmetic operators (`+`, `-`, `*`, and `/`)
+and a variety of built-in functions.
 For example, we could round the values to make them easier to read.

-    SELECT plot_id, species_id, sex, weight, ROUND(weight / 1000, 2)
+    SELECT matchid, playername, ROUND (goal/60.0, 3)
     FROM matches;

 > ## Challenge